[24] THE SCALABILITY CRISIS IN FACT-CHECKING: ANALYZING THE IMPACT OF SYNTHETIC MEDIA (2022–2025)

 Author Biography

-Sushil Kumar Tiwari & Agya Ram Pandey
+Sushil Kumar Tiwari & Dr. Agya Ram Pandey

 Sushil Kumar Tiwari, Research Scholar, School of Media and Communication Studies, Galgotias University, Greater